Aviation169/Customer_churn_prediction/README.md

 📌 Customer Churn Prediction (85% Accuracy) 🚀

 This project predicts customer churn using Machine Learning (ML) with Logistic Regression and Random Forest.

+This project is solely for my practice; real-time usage requires more training and advancement.

 🔹 Key Features